 Even for large companies, turning a profit on computer hardware sales can be tough.
 Dell and HP PC divisions regularly operate with single-digit profit margins.
-And in May 2012, both industry giants announced massive job layoffs directly attributable to slumping sales.

 Can a small computer shop franchise survive on sales to consumers alone?
 If you offer nothing more than the same PCs they can buy online or in chain stores, the answer is no.